Infineon/svd2pac/README.md

 additional functionalities:
 - an interface where register accesses can be piped though, enabling developers to log accesses to registers or even mock registers outright.
-  An implementation of that interface for unittests will be published in the near future.
+  An implementaion of that interface is provided by [`regmock-rs`](https://bitbucket.vih.infineon.com/projects/OXIDE/repos/regmock-rs/browse).
 - a special `RegisterValue` trait that allows constructing values of registers from integers.
 - an additional `insanely_unsafe` module which allows reading and writing, write-only and